bdowdell/bdowdell.github.io/_drafts/thinkpad.md

 prefers the integrated graphics unless the Nvidia GPU is specified, and it has worked well.
-The integrated mode turns off the Nvidia GPU which will result in maximum battery life, while the Compute mode keeps the Nvidia GPU on but keeps it purely reserved for computing (like with TensorFlow).
+The integrated mode turns off the Nvidia GPU which will result in maximum battery life, while the Compute mode keeps the Nvidia GPU on but keeps it purely reserved for computing (like with TensorFlow and PyTorch).

 ## My impression so far